Forest City, North Carolina: Government

 The Town of Forest City is governed by a mayor and a board of commissioners.
-Steve Holland is currently serving as the Mayor of The Town of Forest City.
-The Town Board of Commissioners includes: Mayor Pro-Tem, Dr. Dee Dee Bright, Com.
-Chris Lee, Com.
-Shawn Moore, Com.
-Justin Conner, and Com.
-David Eaker.
+Steve Holland is currently serving as the mayor of The Town of Forest City.
+The Town Board of Commissioners includes: Mayor Pro Tempore Dr. Dee Dee Bright, Commissioner Chris Lee, Commissioner Shawn Moore, Commissioner Joey Brandle, and Commissioner Dr. John Mark Bennett.
+The Board of Commissioners appoints a town manager to serve as chief administrator.
+The current town manager is Janet Mason who has served since September 1, 2019.

 In 1929 the mayor was Charles Z. Flack.
 He is noted for building the original City Hall and was the first mayor to begin the tradition of decorating Main St. by stringing Christmas lights over the road.

 Attractions

-Forest City has many museums, ranging from the Rutherford County Farm Museum to the Bennett Classical Auto Museum.
+Forest City has several museums, including the Rutherford County Farm Museum and the Carolina Arcade Museum.

 Forest City is also home to the Forest City Owls baseball club which is a member of the Coastal Plain League, a collegiate summer league.
-The Owls who play at McNair Field in Forest City, won the CPL championship in 2009 with a record of 51-9, again in 2010 and were ranked as the #1 collegiate summer team in America.
+The Owls, who play at McNair Field in Forest City, won the CPL championship in 2009 with a record of 51–9, again in 2010 and were ranked as the #1 collegiate summer team in America.